 Visit Chateau de Vaux-le-Vicomte

-Vaux-le-Vicomte chateau is situated 50 kilometres south-east of Paris - hence it is NOT a Loire Valley castle - we have included it for completeness as it is an important regional castle.
+Vaux-le-Vicomte chateau is situated 50 kilometres south-east of Paris - hence it is not really a Loire Valley castle - we have included it for completeness as it is an important regional castle.

 It is also one of the most impressive castles in the region (indeed, in the whole of France).

 The 17th century baroque style castle is constructed on a large raised platform surrounded by a straight-edged moat, although by this stage a moat was purely decorative, copying the 'design' idea from earlier castles but without the moat serving a defensive role.